TutorialsAndroid/KAlertDialog/README.md

 ![](https://github.com/TutorialsAndroid/KAlertDialog/blob/master/art/device-2019-03-23-132617.png)

 ## Setup
-The simplest way to use AlertDialog is to add the library as aar dependency to your build.
+The simplest way to use AlertDialog is to add the library as dependency to your build.

 ## Gradle